-For all that, she couldn't even enjoy the scenery.
-Courtesy of that Aegon-cursed blindfold.
+For all that, she couldn't even enjoy the view.
+Thanks a lot, blindfold.

-"It's standard for all new recruits," Elias Raider had told her when they set sail on Vashedal morning.
-As if that made shuffling around the ship any easier, bumping into walls and crew members with every step.
-Nahlia swore she got more bruises here than she did running from the Templars.
+"It's standard for all new recruits," Elias had told her when they'd first set sail.
+As if that made shuffling around the ship any easier.
+With every step, she bumped into another wall, crate, or crew member.
+She even had the bruises to prove it.

 Nahlia almost jumped when someone knocked on the cabin door.